SenseLogic/BIT/README.md

 ### File exclusion

-*   The `.gitignore` file can use the following syntax :
+*   The following syntax can be used :
     *   # comment
     *   /PATH/TO/
     *   !/PATH/TO/